Lilin20/Lilin20/README.md

 ## 🤖 My already finished projects

-- Blxckout | Educational virus that has the potential to look for personal data and analyses weakpoints.
-- Lilin Interface | Webinterface for gameservers.
+- Simplistic - A discord bot for schools or even community servers.
+- Panzerspiel - A game written in PyGame wich can be played solo against a bot or multiplayer using sockets.
+- Some smaller games - A collection of games that i made in 2-3 days each.

 ## 🔧 Tools
-- Version Control(Git)
+- Version Control (Git)
 - VS Code
-- PyCharm
-- Sublime Text

 ## For inquiries of any kind please contact me here
-- Discord | iLLness LiLin#6101
+- Discord | iLLness LiLin#7728
+- E-Mail | marvin@lilindev.it